Clinical Psychopharmacology MS

 In addition, you can incorporate issues surrounding the treatment of specific populations into your clinical discussions.
 Your case reports can focus on whatever population you choose, and your clinical experience can be in whatever setting is most appropriate to your practice.

-• The program has been continuously designated by APA as consistent with the APA Model for Education and Training in Psychopharmacology for Prescriptive Authority since 2010, one of only five programs in the country that meets this standard.
-Graduates of the program are licensed to prescribe in all states where psychologists are permitted to prescribe (New Mexico, Louisiana, Illinois, Iowa, and Idaho), as well as the Public Health Service, the Indian Health Service, and various branches of the military.
+The program has been continuously designated by APA as consistent with the APA Model for Education and Training in Psychopharmacology for Prescriptive Authority since 2010, one of only six programs in the country that meet this standard.
+Graduates of the program are licensed to prescribe in all states where psychologists are permitted to prescribe (New Mexico, Louisiana, Illinois, Iowa, Idaho, Colorado, and Utah), as well as the Public Health Service, the Indian Health Service, and various branches of the military through the U.S. Department of Defense.

-• The course work requires 24 months, followed by completion of the Qualifying Exam.
-The length of the supervised clinical experience, which is elective and post-degree, will vary depending on your personal circumstances and the jurisdiction’s requirements in which you plan to practice.
+The course work requires 24 months, followed by completion of the Qualifying Exam.
+The length of the supervised clinical experience, which is elective and post-degree, will vary depending on your personal circumstances and the requirements of the jurisdiction in which you plan to practice.

 Resources for Psychologists